F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_f5lbaas-vcmp.rst

     .. code-block:: text
         :emphasize-lines: 8

-        # If you are using vCMP® with VLANs, you will need to configure
+        # If you are using vCMP with VLANs, you will need to configure
-        # your vCMP® host addresses, in addition to the guests addresses.
+        # your vCMP host addresses, in addition to the guests addresses.
-        # vCMP® Host access is necessary for provisioning VLANs to a guest.
+        # vCMP Host access is necessary for provisioning VLANs to a guest.
-        # Use icontrol_hostname for vCMP® guests and icontrol_vcmp_hostname
+        # Use icontrol_hostname for vCMP guests and icontrol_vcmp_hostname
-        # for vCMP® hosts.
+        # for vCMP hosts.
 The plug-in will automatically determine
         # which host corresponds to each guest.
         #
         icontrol_vcmp_hostname = 192.168.1.245